is there nbn in my area?

 Knowing whether you have nbn fibre like Fibre to the Premises (FTTP) or an nbn copper connection like Fibre to the Node (FTTN), Fibre to the Building (FTTB) or Fibre to the Curb (FTTC) for example, will give you a better idea of home internet speed when you’re deciding on the best nbn plans for your home.

 There are also other types of nbn technologies being rolled out, so nbn in your area can be vastly different from nbn in my area.
 Some other technologies rolling our include Hybrid Fibre Coaxial (HFC) in metro areas and Fixed Wireless in rural and regional areas.
-If you have any questions about anything to do with nbn technologies or availability, you can ask us online or give one of our friendly, local team a call on 13 14 13 and we’ll be happy to help!
+If you have any questions about anything to do with nbn technologies or availability, you can live chat with us online or email us at email@example.com and we’ll be happy to help!

 i’m nbn ready, what happens now?